Clementine951/ALGOSUP_MOONSHOT/README.md

 3. HOW are you going to solve that problem (brief technical explanation of the technologies used).

-My solution is to develop an application
+My solution is to develop an application.

 The first version :